Perceptual Adversarial Networks for Image-to-Image Transformation: Introduction

 In this paper, we proposed the perceptual adversarial networks (PAN) for image-to-image transformation tasks.
-The PAN was inspired from the GANs framework and consisted of an image transformation network $T$ and a discriminative network $D$.
-Both the generative adversarial loss and the principled perceptual adversarial loss are employed to train the PAN.
-Firstly, as same as GANs, we introduced the generative adversarial loss into our framework and utilized it as the statistical measurement to evaluate the distribution of output images.
-Then, we used the representations on the hidden layers of the discriminative network $D$ as dynamic perceptual measurements (\ie, perceptual adversarial loss) to penalize the discrepancy between the output and ground-truth images.
-Specifically, utilizing the representations on hidden layers of the network $D$, the network $T$ is trained to generate the output image that has the same high-level features with the corresponding ground-truth.
-At the same time, if the discrepancy measured on the current high-dimensional space is small enough, the hidden layers of $D$ will be updated to find new high-dimensional spaces which stress the discrepancy that still exists between the output and ground-truth images.
-Different from the aforementioned perceptual losses which calculate the representations on hidden layers of well-trained CNNs, our proposed the perceptual adversarial loss performs an adversarial training process between the image transformation network and the discriminative network, and has the capability to continually and automatically discover the discrepancy that has not been minimized.
-Therefore, the perceptual adversarial loss provides a strategy to penalize the discrepancy between the output and ground-truth images from as many perspectives as possible.
+Inspired by GANs, PAN is composed of an image transformation network $T$ and a discriminative network $D$.
+Both generative adversarial loss and perceptual adversarial loss are employed.
+Firstly, similar with GANs, the generative adversarial loss is utilized to measure the distribution of generated images, \ie, penalizing generated images to lie in the desired target domain, which usually contributes to producing more visually realistic images.
+Meanwhile, to comprehensively evaluate transformed images, we devised the perceptual adversarial loss to form dynamic measurements based on the hidden layers of the discriminative network $D$.
+Specifically, given hidden layers of the network $D$, the network $T$ is trained to generate the output image that has the same high-level features with that of the corresponding ground-truth.
+If the difference between images measured on existing hidden layers of the discriminator is smaller, these hidden layers will be updated to discover the discrepancy between images from a new point of view.
+Different from the pixel-wise loss and conventional perceptual loss, our perceptual adversarial loss undergoes an adversarial training process, and aims to discover and decrease the discrepancy under constantly explored dynamic measurements.

 In summary, our paper makes the following contributions: